-- General, Special Revenue, Debt Service and Capital Projects Funds. - Revenue amount in constant dollars. - Decreasing results indicate that the government may be unable to maintain existing service levels with current revenue sources. - The favorable rating is more related to the benchmark than the City itself as the trend data is inconclusive due to fluctuations in total revenue over the past few years.
-The 2015 increase in revenue is attributable to the increased Housing Assistance funding levels and reimbursements related to the Natural Disaster Fund.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Revenue amount in constant dollars. - Decreasing results indicate that the government may be unable to maintain existing service levels with current revenue sources. - The favorable rating is more related to the benchmark than the City itself as the trend data is inconclusive due to the trend results being under ten percent.
+This is likely due to the City's federally funded housing program which is not included in all municipalities.
+The 2015 increase in revenue is attributable to the increased Section 8 Housing Assistance funding levels and reimbursements related to the Natural Disaster Fund.